 26. Herman Brown Residence Hall: Lounge

-27. Ernest L Kurth and J.E. & L.E.
-Mabee Residence Halls: Handicap restrooms on first floor
+27. Ernest Clark Residence Hall and J.E. & L.E.
+Mabee Residence Halls: Handicap accessible restrooms on first floor

-30. Dorrothy Manning Lord Residential Center: Community Lounge
+30. Dorothy Manning Lord Residential Center: Community Lounge

 31. Red & Charline McCombs Campus Center: Third floor restroom*

 34. Louis Perkins Chapel: Courtyard Lounge